Tertius Delport: Political career

-In the 1987 election, Delport was elected to the House of Assembly for a constituency covering the northern suburbs of Port Elizabeth as a member of the National Party.
+In the 1987 election, Delport was elected to the House of Assembly for Sundays River, a constituency covering the northern suburbs of Port Elizabeth as a member of the National Party.
 In 1990, he was appointed Deputy Minister of Provincial Affairs and Constitutional Development by president F.W. de Klerk.
 Delport was the government's chief spokesperson as well as a negotiator at the Convention for a Democratic South Africa which brought an end to the apartheid system and white minority rule in South Africa.
 Delport was involved in a controversy that brought CODESA to a deadlock later on.
 In 1992, he was appointed Minister of Local Government by De Klerk.

 In the first elections held under universal suffrage in South Africa in 1994, Delport was elected to the newly established Eastern Cape Provincial Legislature for the NP.
 He was named to the province's Executive Council as the Member of the Executive Council responsible for Agriculture and Transport.
 Delport was also the leader of the National Party in the Eastern Cape.
 He resigned from the executive council in 1997 and defected to the liberal Democratic Party in 1998.
 While a speaking at a DP by-election campaign meeting in May 1998, Delport said that the National Party had failed as an opposition party to the ruling African National Congress.
 During the following year's election, Delport was elected to the National Assembly of South Africa for the DP.

 In June 2000, the Democratic Alliance was formed through a merger of the DP and the New National Party, the successor party to the National Party.
 Delport was appointed to the party's Federal Council and the Federal Legal Commission.
 He was also named the party's spokesperson for constitutional affairs.
 In 2007, he stood for leader of the DA's caucus in the National Assembly but was defeated by fellow Afrikaner MP Sandra Botha.

 In February 2009, Delport called for the reinstatement of suspended National Director of Public Prosecutions Vusi Pikoli.
 Delport did not stand for re-election to the National Assembly at that year's general election and retired from politics.